 Q. What Happened?
 On or around May 6, 2019, Alive Hospice became aware of unusual activity related to an employee’s email account.
 Alive Hospice immediately took steps to respond to and investigate this activity and change the user’s password.
 Through the investigation, which included working with third party forensic investigators, Alive Hospice determined that an unauthorized individual gained access to a single Alive Hospice employee email account between May 4, 2019 and May 6, 2019.

 Q. What Information Was Involved?
-While the information potentially affected varies by individual, Alive Hospice’s investigation determined that it may include name, date of birth, Social Security number, driver’s license number, financial account number, medical history information, treatment and prescription information, treating or referring physician information, medical record number, health insurance information, Medicare or Medicaid number, username/email and password information.
+While the information present in the relevant email account varies by individual, Alive Hospice’s investigation determined that it may include name, date of birth, Social Security number, driver’s license number, financial account number, medical history information, treatment and prescription information, treating or referring physician information, medical record number, health insurance information, Medicare or Medicaid number, username/email and password information.
+Additionally, the notification letters mailed on July 3, 2019, did not include any reference to treatment through Alive, nor did they make reference to protected health or patient information.
+The letters included the incorrect recipient’s name and referenced Alive Hospice as the entity making the notification.
 To date, Alive Hospice has no evidence that any information potentially impacted by this incident was subject to actual or attempted misuse.

 Q. What Is Alive Hospice Doing to Respond?
-Alive Hospice places the highest priority on the confidentiality, privacy and security of the personal information in our care.
-With cyberattacks increasingly occurring in healthcare and other industries around the world, we are constantly working with our internal team and outside experts to monitor for security concerns and implement new measures to strengthen our systems and protect our organization and those who depend on us.
+Alive Hospice places the highest priority on the confidentiality, privacy, and security of the personal information in our care.
+With cyberattacks increasing in healthcare and other industries around the world, we are constantly working with our internal team and outside experts to monitor security and implement new measures to strengthen our systems and protect our organization and those who depend on us.

 Upon learning of unusual activity in an employee email account, we immediately commenced an investigation to confirm the nature and scope of the event and identify what personal information may have been present in the affected emails.
 With the assistance of third-party forensic investigators, we have been working to identify and put in place resources to assist potentially affected individuals.
 While we have stringent security measures in place to protect information in our care, we are implementing additional safeguards to further protect the security of information in our systems.